cchampou/perso/src/content/blog/mastra.md

 Last but not least, and because I've first seen it in my GitHub feed: it's **open-source**.
 I love open-source.
 I bet you too.

-## Getting started, it takes litterally 2 minutes
+## Getting started, it takes literally 2 minutes

 Initialising a mastra codebase has been made super easy with just a starter command, plus a bunch of templates you can choose from!

 With this command executed, you get a pretty simple folder architecture, and some key files every Typescript developer is already familiar with: `package.json`, `tsconfig.json`, `.env.example`...
-Nothing fancy.

 ## Discovering Studio UI